 There’s another way to connect to the speakers, though, and it’s a way that you wouldn’t necessarily expect from speakers in this class: Bluetooth.
 Connecting to Bluetooth is pretty easy, thanks to the pair button on the back of the left speaker, and the connection remained strong in our testing.

 The speakers look pretty nice, with a sleek black color profile.
-They’re definitely larger than the other options on this list, so you will need to make sure you have enough room on your desk, but they’re not quite as large as studio monitors can get.
+They’re definitely larger than the other options on this list, so you will need to make sure you have enough room on your desk to use these as your Mac or PC speakers, but they’re not quite as large as studio monitors can get.

 If you’re a gamer and want something to make your gaming experience a little more immersive, then the Logitech Z625 speakers are the way to go.
 These speakers are powerful, support the THX audio standard and have a design that should look right at home on a gaming battle station.

 Of course, more important than design is the audio quality, and the speakers sound great too.
-They offer decent detail in the high end, along with plenty of bass, thanks to the included subwoofer.
+They offer decent detail in the high end, along with plenty of deep bass, thanks to the included subwoofer.
 And, as mentioned, they support the THX audio standard, which can be helpful in making compatible games more immersive, and for occasional use in a home theater setup.
 The speakers are a little mid-heavy in frequency response, which means that things like guitars and vocals are a bit more boosted in the mix.
-That, however, can actually be helpful during gaming, as it helps your teammates’ voices cut through the rest of the sound.
+That, however, can actually be helpful during gaming, as it helps your teammates’ voices cut through the rest of the sound coming from your PC speakers.

 There are plenty of ways to connect to these speakers; however, you can’t connect to them wirelessly.
 Wired options include aux ports on both the subwoofer and right speaker, along with RCA and optical inputs on the subwoofer.
 That optical input also helps in gaming situations, as it means they’re easier to use in a console setup.